SOLEGUIDE

 Feature 1: Why Is a Removable Insole Non-Negotiable?

 A removable insole is the single most important feature in any shoe you plan to wear with orthotics.
-Without it, your orthotic will sit on top of the factory insole, raising your foot too high inside the shoe.
-This causes heel slip, cramping across the top of the foot, and instability.
+Without it, your orthotic sits on top of the factory insole, raising your foot too high.
+You'll get heel slip, cramping across the top of the foot, and instability.

-Your orthotic needs to rest directly on the midsole of the shoe, in the space the factory insole occupied.
-That is the only way it can function as intended.
+Your orthotic needs to rest directly on the midsole, in the space the factory insole occupied.
+That's the only way it can work as intended.

 In-shop test: reach inside the shoe, grip the insole near the heel, and give it a gentle pull upward.
-If it lifts out cleanly without resistance or tearing, the shoe passes.
-If the insole is glued down, move on to the next shoe.
+If it lifts out cleanly, the shoe passes.
+If the insole is glued down, move on.

 Feature 2: What Does Extra Depth Mean?

-Even after removing the factory insole, the shoe needs enough internal depth to accommodate your orthotic plus your foot.
-Many fashion shoes are simply too shallow, because they are designed for appearance rather than to hold an insert.
+Even after removing the factory insole, the shoe needs enough internal depth for your orthotic plus your foot.
+Many fashion shoes are simply too shallow.
+They're designed for looks, not to hold an insert.

-Extra depth means there is sufficient vertical space inside the shoe so that your foot is not pressed up against the upper or forced into a cramped position across the toes and instep.
+Extra depth means there's enough vertical space inside the shoe that your foot isn't pressed against the upper or cramped across the toes and instep.

-In-shop test: compare the thickness of your orthotic to the thickness of the factory insole you just removed.
+In-shop test: compare the thickness of your orthotic to the factory insole you just removed.
 If your orthotic is noticeably thicker, you need a shoe with extra depth.
-Try the shoe on with your orthotic inside and check that there is no pressure on the top of the foot.
+Try the shoe on with your orthotic inside and check for pressure on the top of the foot.

 Feature 3: How Do You Check the Heel Counter?

 The heel counter is the rigid cup built into the back of the shoe.
-Its job is to hold your heel firmly in place and stop it from rolling or slipping.
-When you wear an orthotic, a firm heel counter becomes even more important, because the device raises the heel slightly and any lateral movement is amplified.
+It holds your heel firmly in place and stops it rolling or slipping.
+When you wear an orthotic, a firm heel counter becomes even more important.
+The device raises the heel slightly, and any lateral movement gets amplified.

 In-shop test: pinch the back of the shoe between your thumb and forefinger.
-A good heel counter will resist the pressure and spring back to shape.
-If it collapses easily or feels soft and floppy, the shoe will not hold your heel securely over the orthotic.
+A good heel counter will resist the pressure and spring back.
+If it collapses easily or feels soft, the shoe won't hold your heel securely over the orthotic.

 Feature 4: Why Does Adjustable Fastening Matter?

-Laces, Velcro straps, or buckles allow you to fine-tune the fit around the instep after inserting the orthotic.
-This is essential because the orthotic changes the internal volume of the shoe, and you need a way to compensate.
+Laces, Velcro, or buckles let you fine-tune the fit around the instep once the orthotic is in.
+This matters because the orthotic changes the internal volume of the shoe, and you need a way to compensate.

-Slip-on shoes, ballet flats, and most loafers offer no adjustment at all.
-Once the orthotic is inside, you have no way to tighten the shoe to prevent movement.
+Slip-ons, ballet flats, and most loafers offer no adjustment at all.
+Once the orthotic is inside, you've got no way to tighten things up.

 In-shop test: with the orthotic inside, fasten the shoe and check that you can snug the instep comfortably.
 You should be able to tighten or loosen the fit without creating pressure points.